Blackpool Airport: Development of the airport between 2011 and 2014

 Following the end of the 2013 summer season, it was announced that Jet2 was cancelling their Belfast flight because of continuous falling passenger figures.
 The loss of the Belfast service brought Jet2's destinations at the resort airport down to 10, leaving Citywing as the only airline operating a daily flight to Belfast, via the Isle of Man.

-Statistically 2013 was the best year for passenger movements through the airport since 2009, with 262,630 passengers using the facility.
+Statistically, 2013 was the best year for passenger movements through the airport since 2009, with 262,630 passengers using the facility.
 The increase was directly linked to the introduction of three new summer Jet2 destinations, Dalaman, Ibiza and Lanzarote, which increased the passenger count by around 10% over the previous year.

 On 4 April 2014 it was announced, via an update on the Dart Group website, that holidaymakers from across Lancashire would enjoy further choice in the summer of 2015, with a new Spanish destination from the airport.
 The new route, starting from May 2015, would be Reus in eastern Spain.
 This would take the total number of Jet2 destinations to 11 and the number of destinations to mainland Spain to four.

 During the last week of August 2014, Balfour Beatty announced that it was to put the airport up for sale.
 The Blackpool Gazette reported that the company had "decided to sell its operating interests in the site as part of a wider decision to sell all its interests in regional airports."
 The news came six years after the company bought a 95% stake in the airport for £14m.

 On 7 October 2014 it was announced that the airport would close on 15 October 2014, as a buyer could not be found.
-The final scheduled flight was Citywing V9117 to Isle of Man.
-The last commercial flight to depart was Flight EGL62X to Exeter, operated by Capital Air Charter.
+The final scheduled flight was V9117 to Isle of Man, operated by Citywing and the final commercial flight was EGL62X to Exeter, operated by Capital Air Charter.

 On 18 November 2014 Squires Gate Airport Operations (a firm set up by parent organisation and airport owner Balfour Beatty) bought the airport from Balfour Beatty.
 It was understood the operations would not be on the same scale as those before 15 October, when the airport closed with debts reaching £34M and with the loss of 100 jobs.